gabrielndiniz/gabrielndiniz.github.io/index.md

 If you'd like to discuss a potential project or have any questions, feel free to reach out to me.
 Let's create something amazing together!

-I have completed several game development courses from Udemy and YouTube, including:
+I have completed several game development courses, including:

 **Udemy and GameDev.TV Courses:**